CEG3706 : Photogrammetry and Laser Scanning II

 |Scheduled Learning And Teaching Activities||Practical||3||3:00||9:00||Data measurement and analysis|

 |Guided Independent Study||Independent study||1||51:30||51:30||Includes background reading and reading lecture notes for a full understanding of material.|

 Teaching Rationale And Relationship

-Students will gain an appreciation of the scientific principles of photogrammetry and laser scanning through the lecture programme and develop skills in data measurement and analysis through the practical sessions.
-Tutorials will help reinforce knowledge gained in lectures and practicals through researching and presenting specific topics.
+Students will gain an appreciation of the scientific principles of photogrammetry and laser scanning through the lecture programme and develop skills in data measurement and analysis through practical sessions.

 The format of resits will be determined by the Board of Examiners

 |Practical/lab report||2||M||30||Integrated digital terrain modelling project (individual) based on on digital photogrammetry and laser scanning processing.|